 Chartered Accountant, better known as CA is one of the most reputed positions in India and many other countries.
 In India, CA is a dream that most Commerce students dream about but only a few can achieve it due to its high difficulty level.

 The course offers in-depth accounting knowledge, including financial accounting, budgeting, business strategy, taxation, and auditing.
 Candidates pursuing and completing the course enjoy exciting career opportunities and the benefits of doing a CA course like a great package and respect in society.

 If you wish to step into the corporate world as a finance professional, there are several ways to make it happen.
 Within a plethora of learning options and exciting job profiles in today’s world, it is only natural to get confused while deciding on one career path that serves you best in the long run.
-If you’re looking for a prestigious job in the field of finance, that also has an international demand, then Cost and Management Accountancy and Chartered Accountancy are two courses you should surely consider.
+If you’re looking for a prestigious job in the field of finance, that also has an international demand, then US CMA and CA are two courses you should surely consider.
+Wondering what CMA is?
+US CMA full form is Certified Management Accounting.
 If you’ve already considered them and now are confused between the two of them, we’re about to make your deciding process much easier.

-Before diving into the comparison between the two courses and finding the right option for your future goals, let us understand them in detail and know what they offer
+Before diving into the whole CA vs CMA debate and find the right option for your future goals, let us understand them in detail and know what they offer.

 For those of you interested in accountancy, auditing, and taxation who are keen on learning how to advise companies on their financial structures and prevent risks, then Chartered Accountancy might be the ideal course for you.
 CA is one of the most renowned accounting certification courses conducted by the Institute of Chartered Accountants of India (ICAI) in our country.
 This prestigious examination consists of three levels: Foundation, Intermediate, and Final along with practical training for 3 years.